 - Painkillers - you can get a prescription from your obstetrician or GP.

-Immediate action required: Contact your GP, maternity hospital or obstetrician immediately if you have:
+Emergency action required: Contact your GP, maternity unit or doctor immediately if you have:

 If your pain doesn't improve

 Ask your GP or obstetrician to refer you to a chartered physiotherapist who specialises in women’s health.